What the U.S. Election Could Mean for Relations with China

 Washington’s attempts to isolate Beijing from an integrated and interconnected global economy have forced U.S. companies to relinquish established supply chains in China.
 Senior administration hawks like Secretary of State Mike Pompeo have also openly questioned the legitimacy of the Chinese Communist Party (CCP) and called for regime change.

 As a result, the U.S. is losing the goodwill of ordinary Chinese, with moderate voices within society replaced by resurgent nationalism.
 Meanwhile, the vacuum created by the Trump Administration’s America First approach has allowed Beijing to co-opt international institutions.
 China now sits on the U.N.
 Human Rights Council despite detaining one million Muslims in its far west region of Xinjiang.
-It champions the Paris Climate Accords and free trade despite, being the world’s worst polluter and propping up key industries with state funds.
+It champions the Paris Climate Accords and free trade despite being the world’s worst polluter and propping up key industries with state funds.

 This has allowed China to develop a narrative that it is reasserting its rightful place in global leadership while the U.S is in terminal decline—riven by income inequality, political polarization, racial injustice and toxic nativism.
-That has been strengthened this year by Trump’s inability or unwillingness to tackle the COVID-19 pandemic in the U.S. while China has successfully controlled the coronavirus within its borders and is the only major economy heading for growth this year.
+That has been strengthened by Trump’s inability or unwillingness to tackle the COVID-19 pandemic in the U.S. while China has successfully controlled the coronavirus within its borders and is the only major economy heading for growth this year.

 At the same time, China has torpedoed some of its relationships around the world as it seeks to swell its influence.
 When the normally urbane Foreign Minister Wang Yi visited Europe late August—ironically to smooth trade tensions—he threatened Norway with reprisals were it to give the Nobel Peace Prize to Hong Kong protesters, and swore that the president of the Czech senate would pay a “heavy price” for visiting the self-ruled island of Taiwan, which China regards as a breakaway province.
 (The affront prompted the Mayor of Prague to brand Chinese diplomats “rude clowns.”)
 On Oct.
 21, China responded to Sweden’s decision to ban Huawei from its 5G network by threatening a “negative impact” on Swedish companies.